pretix/pretix/doc/development/implementation/background.rst

 in a background thread instead of the web server process.
 We use the well-established `Celery`_ project to implement this.
 However, as celery requires running a task queue like RabbitMQ and a result storage such as Redis to work efficiently, we don't like to *depend* on celery being available to make small-scale installations of pretix more straightforward.
 For this reason, the "background" in "background task" is always optional.

-The Django settings variable ``settings.HAS_CELERY`` provides information on whether celery is configured in the current installation.
+If no celery broker is configured, celery will be configured to run tasks synchronously.

 Implementing a task
 -------------------

-A common pattern for implementing "optionally-asynchronous" tasks can be seen a lot in ``pretix.base.services`` and looks like this::
+A common pattern for implementing asynchronous tasks can be seen a lot in ``pretix.base.services`` and looks like this::

+    from pretix.celery import app

+    @app.task
     def my_task(argument1, argument2):
         # Important: All arguments and return values need to be serializable into JSON.
         # Do not use model instances, use their primary keys instead!
         pass  # do your work here

-    if settings.HAS_CELERY:
-        # Transform this into a background task
+    # Call the task like this:
-        from pretix.celery import app  # Important: Do not import this unconditionally!

-        my_task_async = app.task(export)

-        def my_task(*args, **kwargs):
-            my_task_async.apply_async(args=args, kwargs=kwargs)

-This explicit declaration method also allows you to place some custom retry logic etc. in the asynchronous version.
+    # my_task.apply_async(args=(…,), kwargs={…})

 Tasks in the request-response flow
 ----------------------------------